 2. Do I need a permit to film in Dubai?

 It depends on what you're filming.
 If it's a commercial shoot, you'll need permission from the municipality (the Dubai Media Free Zone Authority).
-However, if it's an amateur project or something like that, then no.
+However, if it is a non-commercial small scale project, then you can skip the permit process.

 3. Can I film at Dubai airport?

 If you want to film at Dubai airport or its surroundings, make sure you have a valid reason.
-For example, if you're traveling on an airplane, filming yourself with your camera/phone can be a valid reason for filming.
-However, If you are filming for commercial purposes, you will need the necessary approvals.
+For example, if you're travelling on an aeroplane, filming yourself with your camera/phone can be a valid reason for filming.
+However, if you are filming for commercial purposes, you will need the necessary approvals.